Health & Wellbeing

 The school has developed an extensive Health and Family Support Division operating a health and wellbeing program which is coordinated by the Deputy Principal.
 This programme provides a range of health services throughout the year including general health issues of students, ear health, optometrist and dental services and complex paediatric issues.

 EKPS adopts a holistic approach to addressing the challenges which impede our students’ academic progress.
 This involves looking past the individual child to their family and other environmental factors and working to overcome challenges for the whole family.
 This is achieved by working in partnership with a number of health and support agencies throughout the community and managed through the school.
-The school has a dedicated health and wellbeing department staffed with a Deputy Principal, Family Support Coordinator, an Education Assistant dedicated to ear health and a Teacher to support Speech Pathology and Occupational Therapy programs.
+The school has a dedicated health and wellbeing department staffed with a Deputy Principal, Family Support Coordinator, an Education Assistant dedicated to ear health and an Education Assistant to support Speech Pathology and Occupational Therapy programs.
 We have a demountable building with a kitchen, nurse’s station and bathroom from which our support programs are run.

 The school has established a comprehensive support system with the following elements: